AnthonyLam/AnthonyLam.github.io/_posts/2014-12-15-lesson-learnt-1.md

     - lessons
 ---

+A bit of insight into the problems I ran into and the things I learned from my mistakes in using signals in my VHDL code.
+The gist is: signals are always changing, focus on the changes in signal to get what I need.

 # Use Your Signals
 It's not often I get to spend hours upon hours fixing simple mistakes in my code but today was one such lucky day.